yining043/TSP-improve/README.md

 ```

 # Jupyter Notebook
-We provide a Jupyter notebook to guide you to get started and understand our code.
-Please found the notebook at my './Solving TSP with Improvement-base DRL.ipynb'
+We provide a Jupyter notebook to help you get started and understand our code.
+Please open the  [notebook here](file:/../../Solving%20TSP%20with%20Improvement-base%20DRL.ipynb) for more details.

 # dependencies
 * Python>=3.6